By DeVry University

-Have kids use their phone or an old camera to create a digital photo album of all the activities and projects they complete during their school break.
+Have kids use their phone or an old camera to create a digital photo album of all the activities and projects they complete.

-Things may seem challenging right now, but there’s a lot to be grateful for.
+Balancing your tasks as a parent, student or employee may seem challenging sometimes, but there’s a lot to be grateful for.
 Grab a mason jar or vase, along with some strips of paper, and ask kids to spend time writing down some of the things that they’re thankful for (be sure to add some of your own, too).
 Once you’re done working or studying, read through them together.